Heacham: Church

-The Church of St Mary the Virgin is the oldest functioning building.
+The Church of St Mary the Virgin is the oldest functioning building in the village.
 Norman in style, it dates from 1230.
-The earliest record of the church, covenant for building a chapel to the Blessed Virgin Mary being 1248.
-In the cupola on the tower hangs a bell dating from about 1100, making it the oldest in East Anglia and seventh oldest in the country.
-The transepts 12 ft from the east end have been lost and the roof has been lowered.
+The earliest record of the church, a covenant for building a chapel to the Blessed Virgin Mary, being from 1248.

+Until September 2024, the cupola on the tower housed a bell dating from around 1150, which made it the oldest in Norfolk and seventh oldest in the country.
+In September 2024, after almost 40 years of being incapable of being rung due to irreparable damage, the old bell was removed from the tower and replaced.
+The old bell is now displayed in the church and rung on special occasions.

+The transepts of the church 3.7 m from the east end have been lost and the roof has been lowered.